civictechindex/CTI-website-frontend/UI-THEME-STYLES.md

 ## Idiosyncratic syntax

 Material-UI can be used in many ways, from CSS to styled components to JSS.
-We are choosing to focus o JSS, a way of writing CSS in JavaScript.
+We are choosing to focus on JSS, a way of writing CSS in JavaScript.
 React-JSS comes bundled with MUI, so we do not need to import it separately.

 JSS syntax is idiosyncratic.
 You may find it a little unusual when you first start working with it.
 MUI uses React-JSS basic syntax, and its syntax for a theme and its use of `props`.
 To learn more about, say, using the string `'& p'` or `'@global'` as the key of an styling object's key/value pair, see [the React-JSS documentation](https://cssinjs.org/react-jss).